gilmore-lab/moco-3-pattern-psychophysics/notes/moco-3pat-psychophysics-experiment-instructions.md

 - After experiment is complete, an YYMMDDPPPPBS.csv is created in the Experimental Condition folder.

 - Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/child-laminar-radial/data in a directory with the session test date(YYMMDD), 4 digit participant number (PPPP), Block(B) and Speed(S): (YYMMDDPPPPBS).
+## Uploading data to Databrary

+- The adult data for this project are shared with Databrary under <http://databrary.org/volume/73>
+- The child data (.mp4 and .csv)for this project are shared with Databrary under <https://nyu.databrary.org/volume/218>

+## Uploading to Box

+- Child data are located on [Box](https://psu.app.box.com/files/0/f/9026922610/session-data) at gilmore-lab/projects/optic-flow/optic-flow-psychopyhsics/projects/moco-3-pattern-psychophysics/child-laminar-radial/analysis/session-data

+- Child data are also on GitHub in the [moco-3-pattern-psychophysics](https://github.com/gilmore-lab/moco-3-pattern-psychophysics/tree/master/child-laminar-radial/data) repository.

 ## Data merging, cleaning with RStudio

 - An [RStudio](http://www.rstudio.com/) project is located in ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/adult-laminar-radial/analysis
 - Open RStudio, then navigate to this directory and open the *analyses.Rproj* file or select this project from the menu.
 - The *william.R* script can be run.
 It creates and cleans a merged data file, exports new .csv files to subject directories, conducts statistical analyses, and creates several useful plots.

-## Uploading data to Databrary

-- The adult data for this project are shared with Databrary under <http://databrary.org/volume/73>
-- The child data for this project are shared with Databrary under <https://nyu.databrary.org/volume/218>

 ## Protocol for Retrieving Session Data  1.
 Open Excel  2.
 Open src->local->exec->RDK->exp->20140922_0403  3.
 Enable “All Files” at bottom  4.
 Open ‘out.csv’